Be part of the Internet of Things (IOT)

 The aim of the course

 This course will explore the disciplines, technologies, tools and business opportunities involved in both sensing and connecting people, places and things.
 Powerful, connected, always-on devices and sensors, combined with sophisticated cloud infrastructure, are fast becoming a major focus for new products and services.
 The graduate will be ideally positioned with a unique combination of knowledge in a new and exciting field.
+As well as being able perform at a high level in the general software industry - you will have the skills and insights to roam beyond pure software solutions into the physical world.

 What will I build?